human-conditions/yodrew.github.io-original/_pages/about/index.md

 #### bio

-{% include bio-contact-raw.md %}
+{% include bio.md %}

 #### site changelog

 2019

+April

+- hygiene: improved Law of Force with idea of structure.
+- psychology: started simplifying the style with hemingway app

 March

 Radical goings on, pushing the theory of hygiene fully over the hump to v3.0

+- hygiene
-- hygiene: organized hygiene's Laws of Life, adding _Law of Coordination_
+    - organized hygiene's Laws of Life, adding _Law of Coordination_ and dividing _Great Law_ into laws _Force_ and _Proportion_.
+    - reinstated the old law list as an appendix
 - psychology
     - completed the revision of the hygienic pathology
     - reordered the pathology section, demoting the traditional pathology as well as allopathy
-- reinstated the old law list as an appendix
-- helix vent reverted to old version with slight improvements to make it smaller and more durable.
+- air: helix vent reverted to old version with slight improvements to make it smaller and more durable.
 New 4-channel design was too hard to make.
 It could work with machines.

-It just needs new drawings now.
+The book just needs new drawings now.

 2018